mickfierte/XData/README.md

 * Same programming modules can be used in two-tier mode (e.g. for debugging) and three-tier mode (in production) based on configuration file settings.
 * Declarative Unit of Work realization.
 * Might and flexible data access control rules can be used.
+* Convenient and powerful built-in JSON serialization system does not require conversion from-to-DTO.
+* Parts of the mapping description can be inherited using the standard inheritance hierarchy or with the construction of an independent hierarchy of mapping inheritance.

 ## Installation